raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

 ## Lambda Event Source Mapping

 - Calls made via Kinesis Data Stream, SQS/SQS FIFO and DynamoDB Streams
-- Records are polled from the source in all three cases
+- Records need to polled from the source in all three cases
 - The event source mapping polls the source and invokes the Lambda synchronously
+- **Batch size: how many messages we want to receive as part os a single batch**
+- **Batch window: The maximum amount of time to gather records before invoking the function**

 - Event Streams (for DynamoDB Streams and Kinesis)
     - Iterator for each shard and processes items in order
     - One Lambda invocation per stream shard or up to 10 batches if using parallelization